softlayer/jumpgate/developer-guide.md

 ---
 layout: pages
-title: Getting Started
+title: Developer Guide
-slug: getting-started
+slug: developer-guide
 baseurl: "../"
 ---

-# Introduction
+# Purpose

 The primary purpose of the this project is to provide an easy way to add OpenStack API compatibility to existing cloud products.
 This is